 One powerful program, the Baltimore Experience Corps, matches retirees with young children in schools that are understaffed, providing them with the invaluable opportunity to mentor, help with reading skills, and serve as a welcoming and nonjudgmental friend to the children.
 And they are certainly helping themselves in the process also.
 As Michelle Carlson, Ph.D., of the Department of Mental Health at the Johns Hopkins Bloomberg School of Public Health points out, “By helping others, participants are helping themselves in ways beyond just feeding their souls.
 They are helping their brains.
 The brain shrinks as part of aging, but with this program we appear to have stopped that shrinkage and are reversing part of the aging process.”

 When assisting older individuals who have Alzheimer’s disease or another type of dementia, it could take a bit more creativity to discover engaging activities for seniors that increase their sense of purpose and meaning.
-Providing home health care in Clearfield and the surrounding area, Harmony Home Health & Hospice offers the tips below to help get you started:
+Providing in-home care in Salt Lake City and the surrounding area, Harmony Home Health & Hospice offers the tips below to help get you started: